 Congressman Patrick E. Murphy represents Florida's 18th Congressional district, which includes northern Palm Beach, Martin, and St. Lucie counties.
 He currently serves on the House Committee on Financial Services and the House Select Committee on Intelligence.
 Additionally, Patrick is the co-founder and co-chairman of the United Solutions Caucus, a bipartisan group of freshman and sophomore lawmakers dedicated to working together to move our economy forward.

-Before starting Coastal Environmental Services, Congressman Murphy earned his B.S. in business administration from the University of Miami, graduating with dual majors in accounting and finance.
-After graduating, he went to work as a Certified Public Accountant (CPA) for Deloitte and Touche as an outside auditor of Fortune 500 companies.
-Congressman Murphy is one of only 10 CPAs currently serving in the House of Representatives.
+Patrick was born and raised in Florida, spending most of his childhood along the South Florida coast.
+He graduated with dual majors in accounting and finance from the University of Miami, and went on to work as a Certified Public Accountant (CPA) for Deloitte and Touche, auditing Fortune 500 companies.
+He is currently one of only nine CPAs serving in the House of Representatives.